 Mobility is Freedom

-Vehicles that fit the need, Built Ford Tough
+Vehicles that fit the need, Built specifically for each Veteran.

 If a van is what you and your family needs, Wounded Warriors Family Support can provide a van.
 But our partners in this mission have other options available to your family.
 We believe this should be an adaptive and flexible vehicle that you want to be seen in.
-So we have the full line of Ford vehicles to work with.
-We select Ford vehicles for their Made in the USA content and also for UAW-Ford’s steadfast commitment to our nations veterans.
+Some modifications do sometimes define the vehicles we work with.
+We select companies in the automotive industries that display a steadfast commitment to our nations veterans.
 The modifications are made to fit specific needs, tell us what you need and we can facilitate that need.